 My approach was one of those toss whatever I could find in my pantry and spice cabinet in a zip lock bag, and shake the dang thing up (shake n’ bake style) situations.
 I allowed the chicken to marinate for a couple hours, and kept my fingers crossed it would be edible in the end.

-So the way this salad shook out was simple.
-I sliced up half of a cooked chicken breast that had already been chilling in the refrigerator, and tossed it on a bed of greens with dried cranberries, fresh blueberries, and feta.
-I took the extra step of roasting some raw pumpkin seeds for a few minutes in the oven to give an even burlier burst of flavor.
-I finished it off with a drizzle of homemade raspberry vinaigrette, and SHAZAM lunch (or dinner) of champions!
+Take the extra step of roasting some raw pumpkin seeds for a few minutes in the oven to give an even burlier burst of flavor.
+All that is left to do is to finish it off with a drizzle of homemade raspberry vinaigrette, and SHAZAM lunch (or dinner) of champions!

 Baked Chicken Spinach Salad

 Prepare Raspberry Vinaigrette: